JohnAtCristie/dsm-syntax-vim/README.md

 - Linux: git clone https://github.com/JohnAtCristie/dsm-syntax-vim and copy the files and directories to ~/.vim/

 _How-to_

 The opt-file support shortened syntax and the syntax highlight supports that, example:

 	>>-NODename-- --nodename---------------------------------------><

-NOD is mandatory and the plugit will hilight from there (not case sensitive)
+NOD is mandatory and the plugit will hilight from there (not case sensitive).